 What is the commitment that is required for competition?
 The competition season will run from September – May.
 Pre-season classes are highly recommended and will start in July.

 What are these pre-season classes?
 Are they mandatory?
 Pre-season classes will be technique classes that will run through parts of July and August.
 We are basically trying to give the students a jump start to the year.
 Since competitions occur earlier than our recital, we will need to start choreography much earlier than usual.
 Therefore, we are giving the students a chance to start brushing up on technique and learning technique that they may not already know before they will be expected to start choreography.
-These classes are not mandatory, however, they are HIGHLY recommended.
-We do understand that summer is the time for vacations and weekend get-aways, and therefore, we will allow students to take these classes on a pay-per-class basis.
+Dancers are required to take 4 technique classes along with a full day week dance intensive or 8 technique classes (minus family vacation time) during the summer break.
+Only exception will be sleep away camp.
 The schedule for these classes is TBD and will be announced after auditions.

 My child has other activities in the fall.
 Can he/she join a competition team in November?
 No – we will not be accepting new team members for our competition classes after the regular dance season starts in September.
 Unlike our regular classes that start choreography in January, our competition choreography will start in September.
 Therefore, students who start in November will be two months behind by the time they join.
 Although competition classes will be closed in September, we accept new students in our recreational dance classes until January.